|Nutritional Guidelines (per serving)|

 Naan, an Indian flatbread traditionally cooked in a tandoor oven, accompanies many Indian meals, but in Indian restaurants, naan often contains milk and butter or sometimes yogurt.
-For a vegan naan recipe, you can make at home, omit the dairy, using soy milk in its place.
+For a vegan naan recipe, you can make at home, just omit the dairy, using soy milk in its place.
 Add chunks of minced garlic or toasted sesame seeds if you like to the top just before you cook it.

 Though leavened with yeast, naan remains flat, so that it resembles pita bread.
 At traditional Indian tables, naan serves as a sort of spoon to scoop up bites of food.

-- In a large bowl, dissolve the yeast in the warm water.
+In a large bowl, dissolve the yeast in the warm water.
 Let this stand for about 10 minutes, until it turns frothy.
-Stir in the soy milk.

 Add an additional 1/4 cup of flour, 1 tablespoon at a time, as necessary to reach the right consistency.

-- Turn the dough out onto a lightly floured surface, and knead it for about 6 to 8 minutes, or until it becomes smooth and pliable.
+Turn the dough out onto a lightly floured surface, and knead it for about 6 to 8 minutes, or until it becomes smooth and pliable.

-- Lightly oil the inside of a large bowl.
+Lightly oil the inside of a large bowl.
 Place the dough inside it, cover it with a damp cloth, and set it aside in a warm location.
 Let the dough rise for about an hour or until it doubles in volume.

-- Heat a cast iron or heavy non-stick skillet over high heat; use a pastry brush or paper towel to coat it with a light layer of oil.
+Heat a cast iron or heavy non-stick skillet over high heat.
+Use a pastry brush or paper towel to coat it with a light layer of oil.

 Then place it in the hot oiled skillet.
 Cook it for 2 to 3 minutes, or until bubbles begin to form and you can see the edges start to turn brown.

-- Repeat with the remaining dough balls, oiling the skillet between each one.
+Repeat with the remaining dough balls, oiling the skillet between each one.

 - Dust the rolling pin or your fingers with flour if the dough balls feel too sticky.